TampereHacklab/mulysa/README.md

  - 404 when deviceid isn't found
  - 480 when phone number/NFC id/mxid is not found at all
  - 481 when phone number/NFC id/mxid is found within member but has no access rights
+   - 481 responses will also contain basic user data for example executing proper procedures and admin logs

 There are two example implementations for esp32 based access readers that can be found here: